Matchoo95/Universe-Simulation-in-Java/README.md

-# Universe Simulation - University Year 1 Programming Coursework
+# Universe Simulation - University Year 1 Programming Coursework (Java)

 In this coursework we were given some requirements to create a simulation of an alternative universe.
 Here is my answer to the coursework.